7 min read

 How much does it cost to eat out in Edmonton?

-Edmonton offers a variety of dining experiences from casual cafes, farm-to-table restaurants, and fine dining.
+Edmonton offers a variety of dining experiences—from casual cafes and farm-to-table restaurants to fine dining.
 International and fusion cuisines are popular, and food truck culture is continuing to grow.

 Your food costs will vary depending on your tastes and the frequency at which you eat out.
 On average, a quick breakfast or a fast food meal will cost around CA$10 to CA$15.
 A meal at an inexpensive restaurant might cost around CA$15 to CA$20 per person.
 A three-course meal at a mid-range restaurant might cost CA$25 to CA$40 per person.
 Fine dining and specialty cuisine starts at CA$45+ per person.